 Fleas and ticks attack both people and pets.

 If you have pets, you know the problems fleas and ticks can cause them.
 Itching, scratching and constant irritation can have a big impact on your pets’ behavior.
 An infestation can literally ruin the vibe in your home and seriously hurt the bond you have with them.
 However, both types of the pest can also move from your pet onto you.
 Treat your yard for fleas and ticks to keep your pets and your human guests and family members happy and healthy.

 A dual approach is needed to clear up flea and tick infestations.

 Whether you find a flea on your cat or on the couch, it’s important to treat your environment and your pets simultaneously.
 Flea dips will immediately eliminate fleas, ticks, and eggs left on your pets.
 Preventive treatments lasting a month or more can be applied as well, to keep your pets pest-free for long enough for your yard and home to improve.

 Indoors, a flea bomb and washing pet beds and blankets in hot water can help take care of creepy crawlers, and pesticides left around windows or the foundation of your home can keep them out.
 In the yard, topical treatments can disrupt the flea and tick lifecycle, so that they won’t remain in your yard.
-Unfortunately, because insecticides have such a hard time of treating fleas at certain stages, repeat treatments of your environment and pets may be needed a week or two later.
+Unfortunately, insecticides have a hard time treating fleas at certain stages.
+You may need to repeat treatments of your environment and pets a week or two later.

 If you have questions about the best pesticide for lawn pests, call (678) 648-2556 today to get your answers from the pros at Think Green.